 - Record and manage information effectively (How will I keep track of my information sources?

-Figure 7.2 outlines the importance of information and information skills for study and for life.
+The figure below outlines the importance of information and information skills for study and for life (see Figure 9.2).

 While working with information, it will be helpful if you are willing to develop critical thinking or the awareness of the need and ability to question what you read.
 This critical approach is the core of developing critical information literacy skills, not just during academic study, but throughout your life.
 Thinking critically will allow you to use information to support and enhance (not replace) your own learning and ideas.
 Please see the chapter Thinking for more discussion on critical thinking.